 types of activities

-financial analysis for the proposed facility would be based on the
+financial analysis for the proposed aquarium would be based on the

 first five years of operations would include:

-that should be spent to effectively develop the project and return a
+that should be spent to effectively develop the aquarium and

 for other comparable facilities.
 Relative size would be taken into